integerbasic/1-Watt-Labs/BLE_breakout/demo-remote-light/guide.md

 Run the application and navigate as described below.

-_(Note: there is an older version of the application with a significantly different layout.
+Note: there is an older version of the application with a significantly different layout.
-The navigation for this older version is [here](nRF connect demo/old.app.md).)_
+The navigation for this older version is [here](./nRF connect demo/old.app.md) .

 #### 1. Locate your device in the scan list and press connect.
 <img src="nRF demo 2/connect.png" width="350"/>